Evokz/Evokz/README.md

  Hi, I'm Carlos!
 A passionate Cybersecurity enthusiast from Brazil 🇧🇷

-🖥 I'm currently working as a Trainee in Information Security at Módulo Security, where I contribute to privacy, compliance, and data protection projects.
+🖥 I'm currently working as a employer Information Security at Módulo Security, where I contribute to privacy, compliance, and data protection projects.

 🎓 I’ve studied Cybersecurity and Computer Science through programs from IBM, Stanford, and Michigan.